nanjizal/trilateral3base/README.md

 # trilateral3base

-Provides a base WebGL Main 'TrilateralBase' as an abstract for use of Trilateral3.
+Provides a base WebGL Main 'TrilateralBase' as an abstract class for use with Trilateral3.

 ```Haxe
 function main(){